qawolf/qawolf/README.md

 ## 💪 Automatically Create Code

 QA Wolf automatically creates [Playwright](https://github.com/microsoft/playwright)/[Jest](https://jestjs.io/) code for the following scenarios.
-You can also edit your test code as it is created to do something else.
+You can edit your code as it is created to do anything else.

 | Scenario                                                     | Status | Example                                              |
 | ------------------------------------------------------------ | :----: | ---------------------------------------------------- |